 This soup aids in fighting cold and cough symptoms.
 Take some fresh lady’s fingers (okra) and chop them.
 Boil them in water for about 10 minutes, and strain.
 Give the liquid to your baby as soup.

 These home remedies will surely work.
 However, if you notice that your baby’s symptoms still persist, seek medical help.

 Tips to Keep Your Child Comfortable

-You may try to rock and pat your baby during coughing bouts to ease the pain and discomfort.
+- Rock and pat your baby during coughing bouts to ease the pain and discomfort.

 With proper care and medical attention, you can help your baby recover from a dry cough.
-You may also get in touch with your baby’s doctor and know about various ways of dealing with this medical condition in the best possible way.
+You may also get in touch with your baby’s doctor and know about various ways of dealing with this condition in the best possible way.